vercel/modelfusion/docs/concepts/library-structure/provider-models.md

 # Provider Models

 The `ai-utils.js` library also provides models.
-These models map vendor-specific API calls to **higher level** concepts such as text generation.
+These models map provider-specific API calls to **higher level** concepts such as text generation.
 Models include additional functionalities:

 - **Additional information:** They provide more information about the API, such as token limits.
 - **Defaults:** They set default values for certain parameters (e.g., the value to extract from the response).